uniqid/my-notes/notes-md/Python.md

-	                        -OO in order to remove doc strings -c, --compress        compress byte code in zip files -s, --silent          suppress all output except warnings and errors --base-name=NAME      file on which to base the target file; if the name of the file is not an absolute file name, the subdirectory bases (rooted in the directory in which the freezer is found) will be searched for a file
+	                        -OO in order to remove doc strings -c, --compress        compress byte code in zip files -s, --silent          suppress all output except warnings and errors --base-name=NAME      file on which to base the target file; if the name of222222 the file is not an absolute file name, the subdirectory bases (rooted in the directory in which the freezer is found) will be searched for a file